NickHugi/PyKotor/Tools/HoloPatcher/README.md

 - **Error Handling and Logging**: Provides robust error handling and detailed logging functionality, aiding in debugging and ensuring smooth patching operations.
 - **User Interface**: Features a graphical user interface for easy mod installation and management.
 - **Command-line support**: Offer a command line for tools such as [KOTORModSync](https://github.com/th3w1zard1/KOTORModSync)
+- **Compiling NSS scripts into NCS bytecode without reliance on nwnnsscomp.**

 ## Usage